Federated Domain Generalization: A Survey: Methodologies: A Survey

-\paragraph{Prediction Consistency} Prediction consistency refers to the property of an ML model to produce consistent and reliable predictions across different instances or repetitions of the same input.
-Achieving prediction consistency in FDG enhances the generalization capability, reduces bias, promotes transferable knowledge, offers cost and privacy benefits, and enables scalability.
-Zhang \textit{et al.} \cite{zhang2021federated1} leveraged prediction consistency to enhance the generalization capability of the model.
+\hlyellow{\textbf{Prediction consistency} refers to the similarity in predictions made by different models trained across various clients or by a single model under different conditions for the same input.
+In FDG, consistency is indicative of a model's ability to learn domain-invariant features that are robust across unseen domains.
+High prediction consistency suggests that models are capturing the underlying patterns in the data that are common across domains, thereby improving the model's generalization to new and unseen domains.} Zhang \textit{et al.} \cite{zhang2021federated1} leveraged prediction consistency to enhance the generalization capability of the model.
 The inference results for the target domains are obtained by majority voting on the predictions made by multiple source domains.
 Considering the fact that these source domains have different parameters, prediction consistency generally improves the model's generalization capability while reducing the risk of overfitting.
 Thus, it is desirable to minimize variations in the inference results among the source domains.
 To achieve this, the loss function $L_p$ is defined as follows:

 where $n^t$ represents the number of target client data samples, $M$ represents the number of source inference models, $F^t(x^t_j)$ represents the feature representation of the target domain data $x^t_j$ in the model, $I^{s, i}$ represents the inference module at the $i$-th source domain, $\bar I\left(F^t(x^t_j)\right)$ denotes the mean value of predictions obtained from the source inference models.